thtieig/remote_rsync_backup_restore/README.md

 - Compresses during transfer (`-z`)
 - Customisable exclude list
 - Allows Pre and Post scripts to run before or after the rsync (if needed)
+- Can use a custom external `backup-exclude.list` file as rsync exclusion paths, if present

 ### Usage